-The Computer-Based Math™ (CBM) Education Summit has become the major hub for a fundamental change to math education.
+The Computer-Based Math™ (CBM) Education Summit has become the major hub for a fundamental change to maths education.

-The 2013 event was cohosted by UNICEF to answer the question, how do we deliver improved life opportunities worldwide by cooperating on a fundamental rethink of the math curriculum?
-It brought together a broad cross section of leaders from industry, technology, education, and governments from a range of countries.
+The 2013 event was cohosted by UNICEF to answer the question, how do we deliver improved life opportunities worldwide by cooperating on a fundamental rethink of the maths curriculum?
+It brought together a broad cross section of leaders from industry, technology, education and governments from a range of countries.

 Minister of Education and Research, Estonia

 "Maths education today is an overwhelming obstacle—instead of the gateway—to productive careers for millions of young adults.
 Changing the way we teach maths is essential to preserving our social fabric."